Brazilian tourist rescued near 'Into the Wild' site in Alaska

 The troopers identified the hiker as 26-year-old Gabriel Dias Da Silva.

 Da Silva was picked up by a trooper helicopter on Wednesday from his campsite near the bus, Peters said.
-He had been able to cross the river on the way to the bus, but conditions had worsened when he tried to return, Peters said.
+He had been able to cross the river on the way to the bus, but conditions had worsened when he tried to return, troopers spokeswoman Megan Peters said.

 “The river was open and raging.
 Apparently when he had headed out about a week ago, ice bridges were still up,” she said.